crc-org/crc-cloud/README.md

       --bundle-url string              custom url to download the bundle artifact -h, --help                           help for import
       --output string                  path to export assets
-      --project-name string            project name to identify the instance of the stack --provider string                target cloud provider
+      --tags                           tags to add on each resource (--tags name1=value1,name2=value2) --project-name string            project name to identify the instance of the stack --provider string                target cloud provider
 ```